 Half a Century of Essential Music

-Al Kooper was born in Brooklyn February 2, 1944, and started his musical career as a young teenager, as a matter of fact, becoming one of the Royal Teens whose campy "Short Shorts" in 1958 was a bullet on the charts to number five.
+Al Kooper was born in Brooklyn February 2, 1944, and started his musical career as a young teenager, as a matter of fact, becoming one of the Royal Teens, (a guitarist), whose campy "Short Shorts" in 1958 was a bullet on the charts to number five.
+They saw some girls with very short cutoff jeans before going to the studio, and were thus inspired.
 The guys shout "We like short shorts," while the girls answer, "We wear short shorts," punctuated with smart alecky sax riffs.
 (I was reminded of this song while substitute teaching in today's school system, and while short shorts were worn at the beach, now they are worn in school!)
 1959 saw their "Believe Me" make it to the top thirty.
 At this time Al Kooper was in demand as a guitarist, not because of his virtuosity, but because he was one of the few musicians who actually like the Rock and Roll he played as opposed to the classical and jazz musicians playing pop 'beneath them' just for the money.

 The constant demand for studio work necessitated his learning to read and write music, and learning the audio engineering aspect; and he became more e in demand, and his contacts grew wider.
 One couple of songwriters, Bob Brass and Irwin Levine collaborated with him to write "This Diamond Ring" for Gary Lewis and the Playboys that has been heard million of times.